 - Repeated patterns and words, especially in association with character, Jake MacJake’s duality in terms of speech and choices.

 The concept offers many opportunities for the development of extension programmes based on the special needs and interests of your target audience and the purpose of the education.
 This applies across the curriculum and to more able and talented pupils, for example in relation to:

 - Story development

-Numeracy will be supported by a pending series of Flitlit card games and digital apps.
-These will stimulate and challenge young minds to develop and enhance numeric skills.
+Numeracy will be supported by a pending series of Flitlit card games.
+These will stimulate and challenge young minds to develop and enhance their numeric skills.

 A MAP of Fussbut, Seldom See, printed in various sizes

 A4 PRINTS of the Flitlit characters

 A4 PRINTS of the characters with their associated home plots and plot landmark/s

 Prints of SELECTED IMAGES from the books and apps